fossabot/warcode-core/docs/actions/endattack.md

 # EndAttack

-End attack and begin fortifying
+*End attack and begin fortifying*

+You may stop attacking opponent's territories at anytime.

 ![EndAttack state diagram](endattack.svg)